SatoshiumAI/satoshium-us/beacon/README.md

 Beacon remains an active development institution.

+Phase I institutional architecture and Phase II production architecture are defined, but Beacon has not yet completed its first production operation.

-Documentation, schemas, identifiers, terminology, workflows, interoperability mechanisms, production objects, and implementation details may evolve as Beacon advances through production preparation.
+Schemas, machine serialization, production procedures, implementation details, and architecture refinements may evolve as Beacon is exercised through actual institutional use.

-Nothing within Beacon should be interpreted as proof of operational status unless supported by actual institutional use and formally recognized within the Satoshium Suite status architecture.
+Nothing within Beacon should be interpreted as proof of Operational status unless supported by production evidence, post-operation review, and formal recognition within the Satoshium Suite status architecture.

 ---

 ## Last Updated

-September 2026
+September 5, 2026